 One of our favourite beets!
 Beautiful rings of pink and white in a round, slightly flattened beet.
 Has a sweet and peppery flavour.
 55 days.
 Heirloom Veg.
-Seed only.
+Seed count 150.

 Planting: Sow seeds thinly 1⁄2 to 1 inch deep, in rows spaced 8-12 inches apart.
 Soil temperature should be 18-24 degrees C for optimal germination.
 Thin seedlings1 inch apart for greens and 3 inches apart for summer use of roots.
 Plant every two weeks, starting as early as soil can be worked until late June.

 Growing: Choose a full sun location.
 Beets require a light, well-drained, cool soil with pH between 6.5 and 6.8.
 Compost or well-rotted manure along with pure wood ashes, as a supply of additional potassium, should be mixed well into the soil prior to planting.
 Applying Boron after 4-6 weeks of growth will prevent internal browning, particularly in dry seasons.
 Keep well-watered as drought will result in tough or woody roots.

 Harvest: Young and tender beet leaves can be used as greens.
 Dig or pull roots when 2-3 inches in diameter or desired size.

 Pests & Diseases: Generally, beets are bug free with the possible exception of the Spinach Leaf Miner.
 Control leaf spots (Cercospora) with a sulfur or copper fungicide at the recommended rates.